Eliminate Inefficiencies From Your IT Compliance Program

 Growth

-COVID-19 has complicated the risk landscape and forced business to quickly adjust and adapt their security policies and procedures like nothing before.
+COVID-19 has complicated the risk landscape and forced businesses to quickly adjust and adapt their security policies and procedures like nothing before.

 All of these internal changes and external threat vectors mean more work for compliance and security professionals.
 Further, security and compliance teams are often under great strain because many businesses don’t have a dedicated compliance function.
 Rather, the security team does the compliance work; they handle endless requests for audits, documenting internal controls, making changes to internal controls, uploading new copies of evidence and so forth.